Lumavate-Team/documentation/docs/3-platform.rst

 Why you should care
 ^^^^^^^^^^^^^^^^^^^
-Studio users will be the audience for any tool a developer creates.
-Therefore, a firm grasp of what a studio looks like and how it functions will greatly increase the quality of any tool.
-In addition, studios will be the main area where tools are tested making them an essential part in any tool development.
+Studio users will be the audience for any :ref:`tool <tools>` a developer creates.
+Therefore, a firm grasp of what a studio looks like and how it functions will greatly increase the quality of any :ref:`tool <tools>`.
+In addition, studios will be the main area where :ref:`tools <tools>` are tested making them an essential part in any :ref:`tool's <tools>` development.

 .. _experiences:

 Experiences
 -----------
-An Experience is a complete web application that delivers a full user experience for a specific need.
+An experience is a complete web application that delivers a full user experience for a specific need.
 An experience can be designed exclusively for mobile, tablets, desktops, or any combination thereof.
-Any Experience from the platform is automatically published as an encapsulated `Progressive Web Application <https://developers.google.com/web/progressive-web-apps/>`_.
+Any experience from the platform is automatically published as an encapsulated `Progressive Web Application <https://developers.google.com/web/progressive-web-apps/>`_.

 What it does
 ^^^^^^^^^^^^